protofALk/Soup.io-downloader/README.markdown

 2.  choose the folder you want to save the images in
 3.  if you want a metaInfo text file for ever image you can do that here
-4.  leave the concurrent download number alone if you don´t want to break the interwebs (so if Soup feels fast on the day and you are on a fast connection you might go higher, if it connection hangs too long quit restart do 1-4 again and set a lower number here)
+4.  leave the concurrent download number alone if you don´t want to break the interwebs (so if Soup feels fast on the day and you are on a fast connection you might go higher, if the connection hangs too long quit restart do 1-4 again and set a lower number here)

 command shell if you have node installed (download just the soupdownloader.js in the main directory):